 Table 1.
-Encounter history frequencies (numbers of survey points) in the 2017 Black-backed Woodpecker survey data from burned areas.
+Encounter history frequencies (numbers of survey points) in the 2018 Black-backed Woodpecker survey data from burned areas.
 For passive surveys, the total number of survey intervals that one or more Black-backed Woodpeckers were detected in is listed (passive surveys were only conducted at approximately half of points).
 For broadcast survey capture histories, 1 indicates detections, 0 indicates non-detection, and NA indicates missing data (by design, see text for detail).

-В Broadcast Histor ry Б
+В Broadcast Histor ry Frequence

 Number of passive detections Interval 1 Interval 2 Interval 3 - Frequency

-- 0 0 0 372
+- 0 0 0 395

-- 0 0 1 14
+- 0 0 1 16

-- 0 1 NA 18
+- 0 1 NA 13

-- 1 NA NA 45
+- 1 NA NA 52

-0 0 0 0 355
+0 0 0 0 368

-0 0 0 1 11
+0 0 0 1 15

-0 0 1 NA 20
+0 0 1 NA 17

-0 1 NA NA 22
+0 1 NA NA 17

-1 0 0 0 5
+1 0 0 0 7

 1 0 0 1 1

-1 0 1 NA 3
+1 0 1 NA 1

-1 1 NA NA 5
+1 1 NA NA 7

-2 0 0 0 3
+2 0 0 0 0

-2 0 0 1 0
+2 0 0 1 2

 2 0 1 NA 1

-2 1 NA NA 2
+2 1 NA NA 4

-3 0 0 0 0
+3 0 0 0 2

-3 0 0 1 1
+3 0 0 1 0

 3 0 1 NA 0

-3 1 NA NA 3
+3 1 NA NA 11

 To model annual occupancy, we used a hierarchical modeling framework (Royle and Dorazio 2008) to build separate but linked models for the observation (detection) and state (occupancy) processes.
 Our occupancy model structure identically followed that described in the 2011 analysis (Siegel et al. 2012).
 This structure subdivides the state (i.e., true occurrence) observation into two hierarchical levels separating the processes that determine whether a fire is occupied (more accurately, the portion of a fire surveyed by all points), and the processes that determine whether a point is occupied.
-This separation of fire-level and point-level occupancy processes better describe the heterogeneity of the system and the observed dynamics of woodpecker occupancy.
+This separation of fire-level and point-level occupancy processes better describe the heterogeneity of the system and the observed dynamics of woodpecker occupancy (Tingley et al. 2018).

 For each year of data, the same set of covariates was used for modeling occupancy (both firelevel and point-level) and detectability.
 Detectability was modeled as a function of survey interval duration (3-minute or 2-minute), survey type (passive or broadcast), and day of year.
 Fire-level occupancy was modeled as a function of fire age but was also allowed a random firelevel effect (Saracco et al. 2011).
 Point-level occupancy was modeled as a function of latitude, elevation, snag density, pre-fire canopy cover, and burn severity (see Goals and analysis structure, above).
-All combinations of these covariates had pairwise correlations < |0.4|, except for elevation and latitude (rho ~ 0.65), which we addressed by using the residuals of a regression of elevation on latitude rather than unadjusted elevation values (see page 10).
+All combinations of these covariates had pairwise correlations < |0.4|, except for elevation and latitude (rho ~ 0.65), which we addressed by using the residuals of a regression of elevation on latitude rather than unadjusted elevation values.

 We implemented a Bayesian analysis of the model using Markov chain Monte Carlo (MCMC) methods (Gilks et al. 1996) in the software package JAGS (Plummer 2003).
 We used vague prior distributions for all model parameters.
 For all covariate effects in the model we used Normal(mean = 0, precision = 0.1) priors.
-We assigned a prior of Normal(0, $1/\sigma_j^2$) for the random point effect (fire_j) in the model for ω_j , and a prior of Uniform(0,10) for the variance parameter σ_f .
-For the intercepts of the p and ψ models, we defined priors for inverse-logit transformed parameters using Uniform(0, 1).
+We assigned a prior of Normal(0, $1/\sigma_j^2$ ) for the random point effect (firej) in the model for $\omega_j$ , and a prior of Uniform(0,10) for the variance parameter $\sigma_f$ .
+For the intercepts of the p and $\psi$ models, we defined priors for inverse-logit transformed parameters using Uniform(0, 1).
 We conducted the JAGS analysis from R (R Development Core Team 2012) using the R2jags package (Su and Yajima 2014).
-Further details of model structure and parameterization, are provided in our previous analyses (Siegel et al. 2011, 2012, 2014a, b, 2015, 2016, 2017).
+Further details of model structure and parameterization, are provided in our previous analyses (Siegel et al. 2011, 2012, 2014a, b, 2015-2018).